Methodology

 HYCOM Ocean HYCOM GLBy 93.0 is the Hybrid Coordinate Ocean Model global reanalysis at 1/12° horizontal resolution — surface currents, temperature, and sea-surface height retrospectively computed against the global ocean-observation network.
 FleetEdge samples HYCOM at the same race-leg centroids and venue bounding boxes as ERA5, extracting surface-current magnitude and direction timed to each boat's actual race geometry rather than to a generic venue average.

 Coverage posture.
-ERA5 atmospheric enrichment is corpus-wide across the scored race set.
-HYCOM ocean-current enrichment is flagship-scoped at launch — Cowes, Fastnet, Rolex Middle Sea, Sydney–Hobart, and RORC Caribbean 600, the five IRC offshore classics where tidal flow is a first-order variable rather than a rounding error.
-The operational ocean-current floor runs at approximately ten percent of corpus-wide observation coverage; broader coverage follows as the ocean-currents residue sweep closes.
-Both layers fold into the unified environmental input to the archetype engine, and current-derived dimensions are disclosed as flagship-scoped on every surface that cites them.
+ERA5 atmospheric enrichment covers the scored race set.
+HYCOM ocean-current enrichment focuses on the five IRC offshore classics where tidal flow is a first-order variable rather than a rounding error — Cowes, Fastnet, Rolex Middle Sea, Sydney–Hobart, and RORC Caribbean 600.
+Both layers fold into the unified environmental input to the archetype framework, and current-derived context is labeled where it is used.
 See Ocean Intelligence for the race-by-race current treatment.

-Each boat in the fleet is described by thirty-one dimensional features extracted from the three data authorities.
-These features are not arbitrary selections — they are the parameters that naval architects, rating engineers, and physicists use to characterise a sailing yacht's performance envelope.
+Each boat in the fleet is described by a set of features drawn from the three data authorities — the kinds of parameters naval architects, rating engineers, and physicists use to characterise a sailing yacht's performance envelope.
+FleetEdge groups them into five families.

 Finding the axes that matter.

-Four latent factors capture 87.14% of the total variance in the fleet.
-The first factor captures the hull-size-to-rig-power ratio — the single most important axis of differentiation.
-The second captures stability strategy — how the boat generates righting moment relative to its displacement.
+A few stable factors capture most of how boats differ.
+The most important axis is the hull-size-to-rig-power ratio; another captures stability strategy — how the boat generates righting moment relative to its displacement.

-Factors three and four resolve progressively finer distinctions in appendage configuration, rating position, and the physics delta patterns that separate boats within the same broad category.
+Further factors resolve progressively finer distinctions in appendage configuration, rating position, and the physics-delta patterns that separate boats within the same broad category.

 Eleven natural groupings.

-The four PCA factors define a performance space — a four-dimensional coordinate system in which every boat occupies a specific position.
-Boats that share structural strategies cluster together in this space.
+The performance factors define a space in which every boat occupies a specific position.
+Boats that share structural strategies group together in this space.
 The question is where to draw the boundaries.

-FleetEdge uses ensemble clustering — applying multiple independent clustering algorithms (k-means, hierarchical agglomerative, and DBSCAN) to the same data and taking the consensus.
-Only groupings that persist regardless of the clustering method survive.
-This eliminates method-dependent artefacts and produces stable, reproducible archetype assignments.
+FleetEdge uses multiple independent clustering checks and accepts only stable groupings — those that persist regardless of the method.
+This eliminates method-dependent artifacts and produces stable, reproducible archetype assignments.

-4 PCA factors → k-means + hierarchical + DBSCAN → consensus → 11 archetypes
+Performance factors → multiple independent clustering checks → consensus → 11 archetypes

 Five structural families, eleven archetypes.